krazkidd/krazkidd.github.io/README.md

 This project is _not_ licensed to you for derivative works.
 Which is to say: Be sure to scrub everything under the `_data/` directory if you clone, fork, or otherwise share or redistribute the contents of this repository.
 You have your own experiences!

-The `resume.html` file under `_layouts/` comes from [this Jekyll template](https://github.com/jglovier/resume-template) and is licensed to you under the terms of the MIT license.
+The layout comes from [this Jekyll template](https://github.com/krazkidd/resume-template).